ElcoK/gmtra/README.md

 It also provides Jupyter Notebooks to reproduce the figures in Koks et al. (2019).

+## Data requirements
+* All transport data is based on OpenStreetMap (OSM), which can be freely downloaded.
+The planet file used in this study is downloaded at July 17, 2018.
+* Global earthquake and cyclone hazard data is available from UNISDR Global Assessment Report 2015 data portal (https://risk.preventionweb.net).
+* Global fluvial and surface flood hazard data (May 2017 version) is used with the permission of Fathom Global.
+* The coastal flood maps are developed by the Joint Research Centre of the European Commission.

 ## Prepare data paths

 Copy `config.template.json` to `config.json` and edit the paths for data and